LucasFerguson/cryptography-cli/README.md

 - **Input Validation:** Ensuring the permutation key matches the block size and contains unique numbers is crucial.
 - **Padding:** Padding text is important, I choose space " " as my padding character.

+Part 2 Observations
+- Due to **DES** being an old and insecure algorithm I needed to add this environment flag to allow it to run: `process.env.NODE_OPTIONS = '--openssl-legacy-provider';
+`

 **4. Directory Structure**
 - `Assignment 2 CS 458.md>` contains answers to Task 1 and Task 2.